AME 3623: Project 7: Compasses and Position Control

 the craft begins to turn.
 Afterwards, perform 30 seconds of hovering

 while maintaining a heading toward the selected goal.
-(Note: the
+During this time, the

 hovercraft will oscillate around its goal since we do not have damping

-turned on; this is OK for this lab).
+turned on; this is OK for this lab.
+After the 30 seconds has passed,

 Component 3: Testing